steveliles/implicit-futures/README.markdown

 	}

 .. pushing an object through makeAsync would wrap it in a proxy which automagically fulfils some or all of its methods via the PromissoryService (and hence with implicit futures).

+## Current Implementation

+The only current implementation of PromissoryService uses dynamic proxying.
+This has some downsides:

+1. Only interfaces can be proxied, so you can only promise to fulfill return-types which are interfaces.
+2. Creating the first proxy for any class entails some overhead.
+3. Invocation of proxied methods is by reflection, hence some (small) overhead per invocation.

+At least (1) and (3) can be overcome with an implementation that uses runtime class generation in favour of java's built-in dynamic proxying - for example using CGLib or Javassist.